Vinark117/old-docs.vinark.dev/better-rule-tiles/rules.md

 #  <!-- {docsify-ignore} -->

-# A quick introduction to rule tile basics
+# Introduction to rule tiles

 Rule tiles in unity are a better way to paint tiles to a grid.
 When using just regular tiles you need to place every edge and corner manually, which can be really time consuming.
 Rule tiles adapt to their surroundings, and set the edges/corners according to the rules you specified.